michelleful/code-blog/_posts/2014-08-05-intro-to-fold-and-reduce.markdown

 right.
 So far, the two examples we've seen have involved binary functions that accept two elements of the same type.
 However, that doesn't need to be the case.
-Let's go through two examples where the accumulator is of a different type from the elements of the array (examples from [2]).
+Let's go through two examples where the accumulator is of a different type from the elements of the list (examples from [2]).

 The first example is `count`.
-Using `foldLeft`, we'll write a function that returns the length of the array.
+Using `foldLeft`, we'll write a function that returns the length of the list.
 We'll need to specify the binary function as well as the initial value of the accumulator.

 **Quiz 3**